Frequently Asked Questions

 What is a Licensed Midwife?

-Licensed Midwives (LM) in Texas are trained professionals qualified to care for healthy, low-risk women & newborns throughout pregnancy, birth, and up to 6 weeks postpartum.
-LMs provide out of hospital birth in home or birth center settings.
+Licensed Midwives (LM) in Texas are trained perinatal professionals qualified to care for healthy, low-risk women & newborns throughout pregnancy, birth, and up to 6 weeks postpartum.
+LMs provide out of hospital birth in home or birth center settings only.

 Midwives believe that pregnancy is not an illness, and shouldn't be treated as such.
 At the very core of the Midwifery Model of Care is a desire to educate and provide informed consent.
 This is a very important season in your life, and we want families to be active participants in their health care.